Vanier, Ontario

-Vanier, formerly Eastview, is a neighbourhood in the Rideau-Vanier Ward of Ottawa, Ontario, Canada's east end.
+Vanier (formerly Eastview) is a neighbourhood in the Rideau-Vanier Ward of the east end of Ottawa, Ontario, Canada.
 Historically francophone and working class, the neighbourhood was a separate city until being amalgamated into Ottawa in 2001.
 It no longer has a majority francophone population.
 By 2012 its francophone population had shrunk to less than 40% from 63% in the early 1980s.
 The neighbourhood is located on the east bank of the Rideau River, across from the neighbourhoods of Lowertown and Sandy Hill, and just south of Rockcliffe Park, New Edinburgh, Lindenlea, and Manor Park.
 To the east of Vanier are the suburbs of Gloucester.
 Vanier has a relatively small area with a high population density.

 History

 In 1908, the communities of Janeville, Clarkstown and Clandeboye were joined to form the village of Eastview.
+Janeville had been located along the west end of Montreal Road, between what is now Deschamps and McArthur.
+Clarkstown was located north of Deschamps and west of Marier, while Clandeboye was further east between Montreal Road on the south, the Beechwood Cemetery to the north and Notre-Dame Cemetery to the east.

 In 1913, Eastview was incorporated as a town.
 Originally it was a popular destination for civil servants who wished to live at a distance from downtown.
 It later saw a large influx of French Canadians and became the main francophone area in the capital.

 During the Great Depression, Eastview held the attention of the entire nation, as it became a public forum for national debates on birth control during the Eastview Birth Control Trial, which lasted from 1936 to 1937.
 Significant controversy erupted when Dorothea Palmer was arrested for distributing birth control information to the poorer, predominantly Catholic neighbourhoods.
-Later, in 1963 it became a city, and in 1969 was renamed after the recently deceased Governor-General of Canada, Georges Vanier.
+Later, in 1963 it became a city, and in 1969 was renamed after the recently deceased Governor General of Canada, Georges Vanier.

 The City of Eastview erected a memorial at the intersection of Marier Avenue, Dagmar Avenue and Hannah Street.
 It is dedicated to citizens from Eastview who gave their lives in Canadian military conflicts.